An introductory video tutorial (export is SketchUp-specific, but the rest of the tutorial is generic):

 - Strength - The light strength.

-- Size - The light size in meters.
+- Size or Width & Height - The light size in meters.
 Larger lights cast softer shadows, smaller lights cast harder shadows.
-Depending on a lightmap resolution too hard shadows can result in a pixelated lightmap.
+Depending on the lightmap resolution, excessively hard shadows can result in a pixelated lightmap.

 - Color - The light color.